-SERMON FOR THE FOURTH SUNDAY AFTER PENTECOST
+SERMON FOR THE TENTH SUNDAY AFTER PENTECOST

-SERMON FOR THE FOURTH SUNDAY AFTER PENTECOST
+SERMON FOR THE TENTH SUNDAY AFTER PENTECOST

 Pastor Michael Jarick